dly2424/py-tale/README.md

            user_id=89273545,
            scope_string=my_scopes,
            client_secret='IuIB9876adHUWIBIBu89auiBIBu9yw8998w89yd==',
-           debug=False) # Debug is optional.
+           user_name = "jimmythetrain",               # Username is optional, this is your Alta account login.
+Used for some features. user_password = "examplepassword1234",     # Also optional.
+Needed if you specify a user_name. (recommended to use a sha512 hash of this password rather than plain-text!) debug=False)                               # Debug is optional.
 Only use True if you'd like to see data being sent to and from Alta's endpoints!
 ```
 From here on out you're ready to start the bot!
 We can start it with `await bot.run()` or in the background with `asyncio.create_task(bot.run())`
 #